01Objectives

 We defined a simple operating model, rooted in how client executives think, to unify the platform:

-A three-step platform operating model:
+A three-step platform operating model

 - Digitize — capture what happens across hospital operations.